earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 Setting a default value makes a field *optional* in the constructor.
 And the default value is used only if the user does *not* provide the value for that field in the constructor.

 So users of the class can still pass in whatever they like for the `roll_num` field.
-Here’s an example:
+Here's an example:

 ~~~{.python caption=""}
 >>> julia = Student('Julia','Economics','junior',3.72,"don't know")